15 Incredible Spanish Books for Teens to Improve Your Reading Skills

 Along the way, the family faces poverty, back-breaking work and seemingly insurmountable challenges.
 The story is told from the perspective of a young boy.

-The book is organized as a series of stories, so language learners can easily break it down into smaller chunks for digestible reading.
-The book is aimed at grades four through eight or five through seven depending on the source, which makes it ideal for intermediate Spanish learners or intrepid beginners.
+The book is organized as a series of short, digestible stories, so it’s ideal for intermediate Spanish learners or intrepid beginners.